Junyi00/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about the order status:**<br>

-LoyaltyLift assumes that your order will follow a process similar to the order of status stated above (excluding 'cancelled').
+LoyaltyLift assumes that your order will follow a process similar to the order of status stated above (excluding `cancelled`).
 </div>

 Before we start, head over to [_Add your first customer and order_](#add-your-first-customer-and-order) to include _Lyndon Edwards_ and the _Banana Cake_ order.